Flums/zimbra_bits/README.md

 # Zimbra bits
 Zimbra bits it's a repository with all the Zimbra Collaboration Releases direct links obtained from the Zimbra website.
-You c an grab the bits in an easier and quick way, including .md5 and .sha256 files.
+You can grab the bits in an easier and quick way, including .md5 and .sha256 files.

 # Original Links
 Original links can be found here: